After the test

-If a student is ill or suffers a misadventure that affects his or her performance in the test or prevented attendance at the test, parents can submit a request for consideration of illness/misadventure within 5 working days after the test.
+If a student is ill or suffers a misadventure that affects his or her performance in the test or prevented attendance at the test, parents can submit a request for consideration of illness/misadventure within 7 days after the test.

 Students receive an email advising that the outcome of their selective high school application is available in their application dashboard.
 Offers must be responded to by the response due date shown in the outcome or it will lapse.

 Parents who believe there may be an error with the Writing test scores can submit a Results enquiry within 5 working days after the outcome is sent.